eubbc-digital/PVSolarRemoteLab/README.md

 ### Configuration of the PV Solar Remote Lab

-You need to edit the `variables.env` file to set the following parameters:
+Here we have two options, if you are using Nginx you should edit the file `variables.env`, if you are not using Nginx you need to edit the `variables.nonginx.env`.
+In both cases you should modify ONLY the following parameters:

 - `NEXT_PUBLIC_SERVICES_HOST`: The IP address of the Host where your docker services is deployed.
-- `MQTT_BROKER_HOST`: If you have a separated MQTT broker, you should enter the link here. (i.e mqtt://test.mosquitto.org.:1883)
+- `MQTT_BROKER_HOST`: Enter the link to your MQTT broker. (i.e mqtt://test.mosquitto.org.:1883).
-- `NEXT_PUBLIC_HOST`: The public hostname where the laboratory will be deployed. (i.e example.com)
+- `NEXT_PUBLIC_HOST`: The public hostname where the laboratory will be deployed. (i.e example.com).
+If you don't use Nginx, it should contain the port 3001. (i.e example.com:3001)
+- `MYSQL_ROOT_PASSWORD`: Enter your desired database user password.
 - `MYSQL_DATABASE`: Enter what you want your database to be called.
 - `DATABASE_USER`: Enter what you want your database user to be called.
-- `MYSQL_ROOT_PASSWORD`: Enter your desired database user password.
+- `NEXT_PUBLIC_WS_DATA_PATH`: If you don't use Nginx, leave this as empty ("").
+Otherwise, set the path linked to the port 4000 (by default `/solar-lab/data-stream`)
 - `NEXTAUTH_SECRET`: You must generate a Secret and paste it here.
 You can do it here: https://generate-secret.vercel.app/32
 - `HOST_BOOKING`: The Book4RLab URL for validation of sessions.
 By default it points to the centralized Booking System at https://eubbc-digital.upb.edu/booking/
 - `GOOGLE_CLIENT_ID`: To use the Google Sign In / Sign Up, you must generate a Google client ID.
-You can find a tutorial to do it here: https://shorturl.at/kuKU3
+You can find a tutorial to do it here: https://shorturl.at/kuKU3.
+If you don't need Google Sign In, this is not mandatory.
 - `GOOGLE_CLIENT_SECRET`: At the same time of generating a Google Client ID, you will generate a Google Client Secret, you should paste it here.
+If you don't need Google Sign In, this is not mandatory.
 - `HOST_CAMERACBBA`: Enter the hostname or IP address of the first camera, you should include the username and password. (i.e user:password@ipaddress)
 - `HOST_CAMERALPZ`: Enter the hostname or IP address of the second camera.
 (If only one, you can use the same as above)
 - `HOST_CAMERASCZ`: Enter the hostname or IP address of the second camera.
 (If only one, you can use the same as above)
+- `NEXT_PUBLIC_WS_CAMERA_CBBA`: This is the complete link to the first camera websocket.
+If you don't use Nginx, you don't need to change it.
+If you use it, you should modify the default path `/solar-lab/camera-cbba` to your redirected path of the port 8888
+- `NEXT_PUBLIC_WS_CAMERA_LPZ`: Same as above, but for the port 7777
+- `NEXT_PUBLIC_WS_CAMERA_SCZ`: Same as above, but for the port 9999
 - `USER_SMTP`: Enter the name with which you want your emails to arrive. (i.e solarlab@gmail.com)
 - `PWD_SMTP`: Enter your desired SMTP user password.